by Texas Homesteader ~

 So about 3 days before honey harvest time we go to the hives and remove the telescoping lid and inner cover.
-We install a bee escape in each inner cover.
-Then RancherMan lifts the honey super box and I slide that inner lid outfitted with a bee escape beneath that box.
+Then RancherMan lifts the honey super box and I slide that inner cover outfitted with a bee escape between the honey super box and the rest of the beehive.

 NOTE: If your inner cover has an escape notch in it as most of them do, make sure that notch is on the bottom side of that lid and away from the honey super box to prevent them from re-entering the honey super that way.

 This allows the worker bees that are currently in that box to exit gradually via the bee escape but gives them no way back into the honey super box.

 Honey Harvest Day

-We’ll be bringing along with us with a piece of plywood to set honey boxes on, an empty box to put frames into, a bee brush, our smoker and a small container to hold the removed bee escapes.
+We’ll be bringing along with us with a piece of plywood to set honey boxes on, an empty box to transfer filled honey frames into, a bee brush, our smoker and a small container to hold the removed bee escapes and/or extra inner covers.